AnalogJ/thesparktree-blog/_posts/2017-11-13-you-dont-know-jenkins-part-3.md

 @Library('somelib')
 import com.mycorp.pipeline.somelib.UsefulClass
 ```
-I'll be talking about Shared Pipelines more in Part 4 *(Coming soon)* of this series, with much more detail.
+I'll be talking about Shared Pipelines more in a future post of this series, with much more detail.

 ---